quasar1357/24_IN_P1/Java_SyntaxGuide/12_Enums.md

 AnEnumName myEnum = AnEnumName.VersionOne;
 ```

-Remember that the enums are built direcly as a pre-defined version of the enum type, so they are already instantiated and **do not take any arguments**.
+Remember: enums are built directly as a pre-defined version of the enum type, so they are already instantiated and **do not take any arguments**.

-### Methods of enums and the Enum class
+### Methods of enum Objects and of the Enum Class

 Enums can have methods and variables, just like classes, and of course these methods may also access and change the values of the variables.